-· Parents at this school are provided with a copy of the pupil's current agreed Healthcare Plan

-\cdot Healthcare Plans are kept as an electronic copy securely on the staff Microsoft One Drive under 'medical folder'

-Apart from the central copy, specified members of staff (agreed by the pupil and parents) securely hold copies of pupils' Healthcare Plans.
-These copies are updated at the same time as the central copy All members of staff who work with groups of pupils have access to the Healthcare Plans of pupils in
+- · Parents at this school are provided with a copy of the pupil's current agreed Healthcare Plan - · Healthcare Plans are kept as an electronic copy securely on the staff Google Drive under 'medical folder' - · Apart from the central copy, specified members of staff (agreed by the pupil and parents) securely hold copies of pupils' Healthcare Plans.
+These copies are updated at the same time as the central copy and/or by a medical professional where necessary

-• All members of staff who work with groups of pupils have access to the Healthcare Plans of pupils in their care

-\cdot When a member of staff is new to a pupil group, for example due to staff absence, the school makes sure that they are made aware of (and have access to) the Healthcare Plans of pupils in their care

-\cdot This school ensures that all staff protect pupil confidentiality \cdot This school seeks permission from parents to allow the Healthcare Plan to be sent ahead to emergency care staff, should an emergency happen during school hours or at a school activity outside the normal school day.
-This permission is included on the Healthcare Plan

-• This school seeks permission from the parents before sharing any medical information with any other party.
+- \cdot All members of staff who work with groups of pupils have access to the Healthcare Plans of pupils in their care - · When a member of staff is new to a pupil group, for example due to staff absence, the school makes sure that they are made aware of (and have access to) the Healthcare Plans of pupils in their care - \cdot This school ensures that all staff protect pupil confidentiality \cdot This school seeks permission from parents to allow the Healthcare Plan to be sent ahead to emergency care staff, should an emergency happen during school hours or at a school activity outside the normal school day.
+This permission is included on the Healthcare Plan - · This school seeks permission from the parents before sharing any medical information with any other party.
 Use of Healthcare Plans help the school to effectively support pupils with medical conditions in accessing the curriculum and wider school life.
 Where a child is absent for over 15 days due to illness the school will consider reviewing or setting up a health care plan with school nursing/ GP.
 The aim of this review is to promote the child's attendance and engagement in school and maximise their access to the curriculum.
 Where this health care plan review decides that the pupil cannot attend school on medical grounds a referral will be made to the Local Authority Medical Provision for consideration.